An ELA Is a Goal, Not a Pathway

 Executive Summary

 One of the most persistent myths in public sector strategy is that an Enterprise Licensing Agreement (ELA) is a shortcut to adoption.
-It’s not.
-It’s a structural outcome—a byproduct of consistent value, proven scale, and system-wide trust.
+This belief is misleading.
+An ELA is not merely a transaction; it’s a structural outcome that results from consistent value, proven scale, and system-wide trust.

 Attempting to lead with an ELA strategy is like laying a highway before you’ve built the roads.
-Agencies don’t consolidate hypothetical success.
-They formalize what’s already working.
+Agencies do not consolidate hypothetical success.
+They formalize what is already working.

-An ELA is not a market entry motion—it’s a value-proven, enterpise mechanism.
+An Enterprise Licensing Agreement is not just a market entry motion.
+It serves as a value-proven, enterprise mechanism.
 It reflects that a product has:

 Proven value across multiple programs or agencies